KWG (AM): History

-KWG is one of the oldest broadcasting stations in the United States.
+KWG is one of the oldest broadcasting stations in the United States, and the first radio station in the Stockton-Sacramento area.
 It was initially licensed to the Portable Wireless Telephone Company on December 7, 1921, as the second formally licensed broadcasting station west of the Mississippi River.
 In addition, it traces its history to an earlier amateur station operated by Paul Oard.

 Oard was the principal engineer for Oard Radio Laboratories, a small radio equipment company owned by George Turner and located at 1218 North Union Street in Stockton.
 The company's apparatus was sold through the Atlantic-Pacific Radio Supplies Company of San Francisco.

 In the spring of 1921, Oard installed a receiver in an automobile, and as part of the demonstrations picked up music transmitted by his amateur station, 6FI.
 Shortly thereafter, arrangements were made with the Stockton Record newspaper to make regular broadcasts over 6FI.
 A debut program was presented at 8:00 p.m. on November 22, 1921, which featured contralto Ernestine Schumann-Heink singing "At Parting" and "The Rosary".
 During this broadcast it was also announced that Oard Radio Laboratories had been renamed the Portable Wireless Telephone Company.

 In late 1921, radio stations in the United States were regulated by the Department of Commerce.
 Initially, there were no formal regulations specifying which stations could make broadcasts intended for the general public, and 6FI was one of a number of amateur and experimental stations in California making regular broadcasts.
 However, in order to provide common standards for the service, the Commerce Department issued a regulation effective December 1, 1921, that stated that broadcasting stations would now have to hold a Limited Commercial license that authorized operation on two designated broadcasting wavelengths: 360 meters (833 kHz) for "entertainment", and 485 meters (619 kHz) for "market and weather reports".

 On December 7, 1921, a broadcasting station license with the randomly assigned call letters KWG was issued to Portable Wireless Telephone Company, for operation on 360 meters.
 This authorization marked the second formally recognized broadcasting station in the West; at the time the December 1, 1921, regulations were adopted, a small number of stations already held licenses that met the new standards, including KQL, licensed to Arno A. Kluge in Los Angeles.